Pumpapa/minimalmagic/content/SE/Data.md

 Naively, negative integers might be represented by using one specific bit to represent the sign.
 For example, 00000101 might represent 5 (in one byte), and 10000101 might represent -5.
 There are two problems:

-* now there are two zero's: 00000000 and 10000000.
+* Now there are two zeros: 00000000 and 10000000.
 Since zero is probably the most-used number, having to check *which* zero we're looking at introduces significant overhead.
 * addition and subtraction don't work immediately 00000101+10000101=10001010 (-10) but should be 0.
 This means this representation requires different circuitry for addition and subtraction

 In two's complement a negative value is represented as the complement when subtracting it from the next larger power of two.
 So: for 8 bits the complement of a number n is  100000000-n (8 zero's, nine bits).
 E.g. -5 is 100000000-101 is 11111011 is 0xFB.